Hailey's On It!

 Hailey's On It! is an American animated science fiction action television series created by Devin Bunje and Nick Stanton and produced by Disney Television Animation that aired on Disney Channel from June 8, 2023, to May 18, 2024.

 In the series, a 14-year-old girl from the Hawaiian diaspora is informed by a time-traveling scientist that she is destined to save the entire planet by reversing global warming.
 To accomplish this, she has to complete a series of tasks and to overcome her fears.
 Meanwhile, time-traveling robots are trying to prevent her from ever accomplishing her goals.

+On October 2, 2024, it was reported that the series was cancelled after one season.

 Synopsis

 Set in Oceanside, California, the series centers on Hailey Banks, a 14-year-old girl who is averse to taking risks.
 Her life gets turned upside down during her New Year's celebration when she is visited by a scientist from the future, who reveals that completing a long list of tasks she created is crucial for initiating a series of events that will lead to her inventing a device that will be used to save the entire planet by reversing global warming.

 Now, Hailey must overcome her fears, complete impossible and impractical tasks, and face her feelings toward her best friend, Scott Denoga.
 However, some of her accomplishments will be threatened by Chaos Bots, small robots from the future sent by a mysterious villain who wants to prevent her from finishing her list and saving the world.